tableau/extensions-api/docs/trex_format.md

 layout: docs
 ---

 To help your dashboard extension match the look and feel of the dashboard in which it is placed, you can apply the formatting styles used in the workbook to the HTML elements in your extension.
-When the text formatting changes in the workbook, the corresponding styles are updated in your extension.
+When the formatting changes in the workbook, the corresponding styles are updated in your extension.

 **In this section:**